 - Use of GIS, GPS, Google Earth or other spatial tools

 - Data collection and analysis, from deciding which data to collect, to using measurement techniques to analyzing the results

 - Effective communication, social skills, diplomacy, humility in confronting others with problems

-Other pedagogic benefits of using the local environment to teach about sustainability
+Other benefits of using local examples to teach about sustainability

 - Increases awareness of human resource cost of sustainability initiatives